 Are you considering holding a marketing event to get the attention of more Medicare clients?
 You’ll need to follow CMS’ rules for hosting sales events.

-Check out our streamlined version of the Medicare Marketing Guidelines (MMG) for sales events below.
+Check out our streamlined version of the 2020 Medicare Communications and Marketing Guidelines (MCMG) for sales events below.

 Listen to this article:

 First and foremost, you must determine which type of marketing event you’d like to hold.
 There are two types of sales events: formal and informal.
 Here’s what sets them apart: